synesissoftware/STLSoft-1.10/README.md

 ### Impending 1.10 release

-Working now (Sept 2019) on getting documentation updated and existing automated tests included into the GitHub-released project, and then we'll be at it.
+Working now (October 2019) on getting documentation updated and existing automated tests included into the GitHub-released project, and then we'll be at it.